 Halogenation: Addition of halogens

-Alkenes are easily converted by halogens to alkayl halides where two halogen atoms are attached to two carbons at adjacent positions.
-The reaction is relatively easy carried out at room temperature and does not require light.
-Two reactants are mixed in an insert solvent such as carbon tetrachloride.
+Alkenes are easily converted by halogens to alkyl halides where two halogen atoms are attached to two carbons at adjacent positions.
+The reaction is relatively easily carried out at room temperature and does not require light.
+Two reactants are mixed in an inert solvent such as carbon tetrachloride.

-In example of bromination of ethene, both reactants are not polar but can be polarized.
+In the example of bromination of ethene, both reactants are not polar but can be polarized.
 Hence induced dipole creates slight polarity at bromine atoms of bromine molecule.
-The reaction proceeds with electrophilic mechanism forming an positively charged intermediate which subsequently with other bromine atom gives saturated di-bromo ethane.
+The reaction proceeds with an electrophilic mechanism forming a positively charged intermediate which subsequently with other bromine atoms gives saturated dibromo ethane.
 Two bromines are attached to two adjacent carbons, such halides are known as vicinal dihalides.

-Addition of bromine is an extremely useful tool employed to detect the presence of double bond in an unknown organic compound.
-Bromine solution in carbon tetrachloride is red, addition of an unsaturated molecule rapidly decolourizes bromine.
-This a characteristic test to confirm the presence of a carbon – carbon double bond.
+The addition of bromine is an extremely useful tool employed to detect the presence of double bonds in an unknown organic compound.
+Bromine solution in carbon tetrachloride is red, the addition of an unsaturated molecule rapidly decolourizes bromine.
+This is a characteristic test to confirm the presence of a carbon – carbon double bond.

 Iodine does not react with alkenes at all.

 Water adds to reactive alkenes in the presence of an acid to form alcohol.
 This reaction is carried out in dilute acids e.g. 50% water: H2SO4 solution.
 This additional reaction has significant industrial importance in manufacturing alcohols.